 - Significant reverberation.

-- Installed column speaker systems or line array systems.
+- Column speaker systems or installed line array systems.

 - Celebrant and lectern microphones.